Strategic Plan for The Oceanography Society

 Action 3.1

-- A panel of employers from industry, NGOs, and agencies who describe what jobs and internships are available, what skills are needed, and how to apply
+- A panel of employers who describe jobs and internships available, skills needed, and how to apply

-- Training and advice for job seekers interested in industry, NGO, or agency sector jobs
+- Training and advice for job seekers

 - CV and resume development targeted for different positions in a range of sectors

-Metric for success – Increases in townhall and career week attendance and post-event survey responses from registered participants
+Metric for success – Increases in town hall and career week attendance and post-event survey responses from registered participants

 Action 3.2